The Statistical Complexity of Interactive Decision Making: Incorporating Contextual Information

 \subsection{Application to Contextual Bandits}

 The contextual bandit problem \citep{chu2011contextual,beygelzimer2011contextual,foster2020beyond} is the most basic special case of the contextual \FrameworkShort setting, and corresponds to the case in which there are no auxiliary observations (i.e., $\Ospace=\NullObs$).
 The contextual bandit problem with finite actions is quite well-studied but contextual bandits with continuous, structured action spaces are comparatively under-explored.
-As a consequence of the bounds on the \CompText from \pref{sec:bandit}, we show that \pref{alg:contextual} leads to efficient contextual algorithms for structured action spaces. \begin{itemize} \item \emph{Finite actions.} In the finite-action setting where $\Act=\brk{A}$, we have $\sup_{x\in\cX}\compSq(\cMx,\cMhatx)\leq\frac{A}{\gamma}$, and this is achieved efficiently through the inverse gap weighting strategy (cf. \pref{prop:igw_mab}).
+As a consequence of the bounds on the \CompText from \pref{sec:bandit}, we show that \pref{alg:contextual} leads to efficient contextual algorithms for structured action spaces.
+For each of these examples, we take $\cMhat=\conv(\cM)$. \begin{itemize} \item \emph{Finite actions.} In the finite-action setting where $\Act=\brk{A}$, we have $\sup_{x\in\cX}\compSq(\cMx,\cMhatx)\leq\frac{A}{\gamma}$, and this is achieved efficiently through the inverse gap weighting strategy (cf. \pref{prop:igw_mab}).
 In this case, \pref{alg:contextual} reduces to the \squarecb algorithm of \cite{foster2020beyond}, which achieves

 after tuning $\gamma$.
 For finite classes where $\abs{\cFm}<\infty$ and $\Rspace=\brk{0,1}$, this leads to $\RegCDM \leq \bigoh\prn[\big]{\sqrt{AT\log\abs{\cFm}}}$ for an appropriate choice of estimation oracle \citep{foster2020beyond}.